1. Examples

 Edit This Cover Letter

-Warehouse work may not be a white-collar job where you show up every day in a suit and tie and wingtip shoes — but don’t make the mistake of thinking you don’t need a professional job application package to get a job in this field.
-You will need both a resume and a persuasive warehouse worker cover letter.
+Warehouse work may not be a white-collar job where you show up every day in a suit and tie and wingtip shoes — but don’t make the mistake of thinking you don’t need a professional job application package to get hired in this field.
+That includes a persuasive warehouse worker cover letter.

-This guide, along with a cover letter example, will address the latter — how to write a flawless cover letter that would convince any employer that you’re the right person for the job.
+This guide, along with a warehouse worker cover letter example, is designed to help you write a flawless cover letter that would convince any employer that you’re the right person for the job.
+Here’s what we’ll discuss:

 Best format for a warehouse work cover letter

-Here are the five essential elements of the warehouse work cover letter format:
+Here are the five essential elements of a cover letter:

 • Cover letter header